-- Construct a SecretPayload Message (as per section 7.5.1). - Encrypt the SecretPayload Message and embed that in a PrivateMessage (as per section 7.5.2). - Include the AuthenticatedData in the PrivateMessage (as per section 7.5.3). - Create the Epoch-Authenticator CPIM header (as per section 7.5.5). - Create the Era-Id CPIM header (as per section 0). - Assemble the PrivateMessage in a CPIM container (with the Epoch-Authenticator CPIM header) and embed that into an MSRP Message (as per section 7.5.6).
+- Construct a SecretPayload Message (as per section 7.5.1). - Encrypt the SecretPayload Message and embed that in a PrivateMessage (as per section 7.5.2). - Include the AuthenticatedData in the PrivateMessage (as per section 7.5.3). - Create the Epoch-Authenticator CPIM header (as per section 7.5.5). - Assemble the PrivateMessage in a CPIM container (with the Epoch-Authenticator CPIM header) and embed that into an MSRP Message (as per section 7.5.6).